the lirio corner view (1) 1727388776

 Building a Strong Team

 Hudson should be well-known to many within the Passive House community in New York and beyond, largely because of their work on such large-scale projects as The House at Cornell Tech and the redevelopment of Brooklyn’s Greenpoint Hospital.
-The former student residence is one of the most prominent buildings on Roosevelt Island and was at one time the largest building in the world to be certified by the Passive House Institute.
+The former, a student residence, is one of the most prominent buildings on Roosevelt Island and was at one time the largest building in the world to be certified by the Passive House Institute.
 It was also one of the first large-scale Passive House projects in New York City.

 CetraRuddy, the architecture firm behind the Lirio, is relatively new to Passive House.
 The Lirio was their first passive project when design started.
 (Design of Clarkson Estates, a 328-unit passive project in Central Brooklyn, started after the Lirio, but has followed a more accelerated timeline and broke ground at the end of 2023.)
 While CetraRuddy may not have deep roots in the Passive House community, they have certainly made their mark on New York City, as the award-winning firm has been responsible for several buildings that have given new shape to the contours to the Manhattan skyline, including Rose Hill (30 East 29th Street), 200 East 59th Street, and One Madison Park.

 Ohlhausen explains that CetraRuddy’s design bona fides were one of the reasons Hudson decided to go with the firm.
 “We wanted a strong design architect with a really good design reputation to submit something that would impress the HPD and the agencies and whoever was looking at the RFP,” he says.
-Ohlhausen notes that Hudson had also established a good relationship with CetraRuddy, as they had worked together on a market-rate building in Central Brooklyn known as The Lois.
+Ohlhausen notes that Hudson had also established a good relationship with CetraRuddy, as they had worked together on a market-rate building in Central Brooklyn known as the Lois.

 Other members of the team include EP Engineering as MEP engineers, Bright Power as the sustainability and Passive House consultant, and Consultant Associates of New York (CANY) as the building envelope consultant.